DARPA-CRITICALMAAS/mtri-statmagic-deploy/README.md

 Set the default region name to `us-east-1`.
 ## Obtain a copy of our database dump
-> NOTE: This command grabs the database dump as of Dec.
+> This command grabs the database dump as of Dec.
 06, 2024.
 Make sure to grab the latest dump available!
 ```bash
 awscliv2 s3 cp s3://statmagic/mtri/statmagic_2024-12-06.dump.out statmagic_dump.dump.out
 ```